glorialulu/TSNet/docs/transient.rst

     \end{array} \right.

-TSNet allows the user to choose the friction model using TSNet API simply by specifying the friction model to be used in \texttt{tsnet.simulation.MOCSimulator}, as illustrated in Listing~\ref{lst:friction1}.
+TSNet allows the user to choose the friction model using TSNet API simply by specifying the friction model to be used in :class:`~tsnet.simulation.MOCSimulator`.
-The friction argument can take three values: 'steady', 'quasi-steady', and 'unsteady'.}
+The friction argument can take three values: 'steady', 'quasi-steady', and 'unsteady':

 .. code:: python

     results_obj = 'Tnet3' # name of the object for saving simulation results
-    friction = 'unsteady' # or "steady" or "quasi-steady" tm = tsnet.simulation.MOCSimulator(tm, results_obj, friction)
+    friction = 'unsteady' # or "steady" or "quasi-steady", by default "steady" tm = tsnet.simulation.MOCSimulator(tm, results_obj, friction)